Guidelines for Authors

 Supplementary Material

-Any additional material that does not fit within the main body of the manuscript but that could be useful and relevant to have, such as further detailed information on methods, figures, tables, large datasets, videos, etc. is welcome as supplementary material.
+Any additional material that does not fit within the main body of the manuscript but could be useful and relevant to have, such as further detailed information on methods, figures, tables, large datasets, videos, etc. is welcome as supplementary material.

-Manuscript format for Short Communication:
+Manuscript format for Short Communications:

 A Short Communication is a concise report representing a significant contribution to limnology, which is however not suited as a full research article.
-It should not include subheadings (Introduction, Materials and Methods etc.) but should follow this pattern, if appropriate.
+It should not include subheadings (Introduction, Materials and Methods, etc.) but should follow this pattern, if appropriate.
 The total length of the article should not exceed 2500 words in text with a maximum of 15 references and a total of 2 figures and/or tables.
 The Abstract should not exceed 100 words.

 Data Publication